The following are a sample of thoughts about our youth climate training from those who know best – our youth climate leaders:

 And a Few Words from Some of Our Adult VIPs and Volunteers

-“I had the wonderful opportunity to speak to a classroom full of young tree-planters as part of Plant for the Planet’s recent academy at the Mittleman JCC in Portland, Oregon.
+“I had the wonderful opportunity to speak to a classroom full of young tree-planters as part of [Youth Acting for Our Earth’s youth climate training] at the Mittleman JCC in Portland, Oregon.
 I watched as the young people delivered a poignant and passionate report about climate change and how planting trees can have a positive impact going forward.
 It looks like everyone learned a lot that day and both the young people and their parents seemed pleased by what was learned and for young people to get the chance to practice their public speaking skills.
 In my talk I tried to cover some information about on-going efforts to keep Pacific Northwest trees standing – both in the countryside and in the City.
 I also talked a little bit about population growth’s effect on climate change as well as a personal passion – planting more fruit and nut trees everywhere when we’re talking about planting trees.
-Thanks to Plant for the Planet’s efforts to bring forward the importance of tree planting – may Governor Brown hear the call to plant millions of trees in Oregon.”
+Thanks to [Youth Acting for Our Earth’s] efforts to bring forward the importance of tree planting – may Governor Brown hear the call to plant millions of trees in Oregon.”

 —Albert Kaufman, Environmental and Social Justice Activist and Founder of Farm My Yard

 “It was inspiring on a Sunday morning to walk into a classroom full of students all eager to understand more about the climate crisis and to take action.
-The Plant for the Planet students who presented were poised and knowledgeable and kept their audience engaged the entire time.
+The [Youth Acting for Our Earth] students who presented were poised and knowledgeable and kept their audience engaged the entire time.
 This is exactly the kind of work that needs to be going on in communities throughout the United States — throughout the world!”

 —Bill Bigelow, Curriculum Editor, Rethinking Schools magazine and Co-editor of A People’s Curriculum for the Earth: Teaching Climate Change and the Environmental Crisis